You Can Now Drink Your Prosecco With Rose Gold Glitter

 Bubbly Champagne or prosecco are generally the go-to drinks of choice when people are set on celebrating (or romancing) but thanks to a brand-new product, that glass of bubbly can get even more festive.

-Delish reports that Lakeland is offering up edible glitter designed for prosecco.
+Delish reports that Lakeland, a U.K.-based kitchenware store (think of it as a British Sur la Table), is offering up edible glitter designed for prosecco.
 Add a dash to the bubbly beverage and it'll impart a pretty rose-gold hue.

 If that sounds like some sort of culinary alchemy, you're not too far off.
-While it's marketed specifically at prosecco, there's nothing stopping revellers from adding to anything with fizz.
+While it's marketed specifically at prosecco, there's nothing stopping revelers from adding to anything with fizz.
 Prosecco and Champagne are natural choices, but why not add some glam to your seltzer?
-Whatever it gets added to, the Raspberry Shimmer Popaball adds a subtle raspberry flavour and a unique shimmering effect.
+Whatever it gets added to, the Raspberry Shimmer Popaball adds a subtle raspberry flavor and a unique shimmering effect.

 Advertisement